What you will need:

 - Your favorite bun dough recipe

-- Once your bun dough has risen till double in bulk, pinch off small balls of dough.
+- Once your bun dough has risen until double in bulk, pinch off small balls of dough.

-- Stretching the dough to almost the size of the beet leaf, place dough on leaf and roll up loosely allowing for the dough to expand.
-Leave the ends open.
+- Stretching the dough to almost the size of the beet leaf, place dough on leaf and roll up loosely allowing for dough to expand.
+Leave ends open.

-- Place approx 2 inches apart on a parchment lined baking pan and let rise till double.
+- Place approximately 2 inches apart on a parchment lined baking pan and allow to rise until doubled.

-- Bake in 375ยบ for 25 minutes or until exposed buns are golden in color and feel puffy and firm.
+- Bake in a 375º oven for 25 minutes or until exposed buns are golden in color and feel firm.

-- To serve, dip rolls in dill sauce.
-Or if you prefer you can pour sauce over the warm rolls.
+- To serve, dip warm rolls in dill sauce.
+Or if you prefer pour sauce over rolls as they are baking.

 - 2 tablespoons butter